timabell/timwise.co.uk/_posts/2022-07-29-choosing-a-programming-language-for-timslist.md

 I want to enjoy this project, and I also want it to be written in something that attracts great coders for many years just in case this is successful.
 The kind of coders that are more than just writers of reams of mediocre code.

+My main worry with Rust (and to a lesser extent GoLang) is the incompleteness of libraries, frameworks and integrations; leading to endless toil and dead ends that I just don't have the engineering resources to contend with.

 #### Popularity curves & engineering talent

 Ruby has seen a rise and fall in popularity with the best coders as the basecamp-induced excitement faded and the kool kids moved to the next big thing, probably something with types or functional programming.